 ○ Include a caption that describes the experiment.
 Please include where the experiment was conducted.

-● Mendocino County Office of Education staff will use the established Scoring Rubrics for the 59 identified projects (Class A and Class B 6th-12th grades) that are eligible to compete to represent our County at the State Science Fair.
-The Local Event Coordinators will be notified of the winners by the end of the day March 18th.
+● Mendocino County Office of Education staff will use the established Scoring Rubrics for all projects.
+Rubrics align with the International Science and Engineering Standards (ISEF) and will determine which projects are eligible to compete to represent our County at the State Science Fair.
+The Local Event Coordinators will be notified of the winners by the end of the day March 20th.

 ● All submitted projects will be uploaded and shared in an online gallery and the link will be available on the MCOE website later in the Spring.

 Please see the following documents for more information and resources:

 The Mendocino County Science Fair provides opportunities for students grade 3-12 to showcase their science projects on various topics ranging from life sciences, physical sciences, earth and space sciences, and engineering.
 The top ten projects from grades 6-12 have the opportunity to compete at the state level.

 The Mendocino County Virtual Science fair Awards ceremony will be taking place virtually via zFairs: more information about how to attend and invite family members will be shared via our website and local science fair coordinators in early Spring.